pluginever/wc-min-max-quantities/readme.txt

 **Maximum Order Amount:** Set a maximum cart amount/price.
 Customers will not be able to check out if their cart total is higher than this maximum.

+###*[🎉 Premium]* TRANSLATION SETTINGS:
+Messages can be set and will be shown if product quantity and price for orders do not converge with the predetermined rules.

 ### EXCLUDE OR ADD CUSTOM MIN/MAX RULES FOR A PRODUCT: